 When I arrived at the hospital I was still able to walk, but I could barely breath.
 I remember going up to the ER desk and handing the Nurse the note my Mom had written.
 The intern on duty, a young dude ( we’ll call him Dr. Meany #1) walks up to me and asks “What’s the problem here?”
 I tell him that I’m having a really bad asthma attack.
 He rolls his eyes, starts laughing and says….
 “That’s like telling me you’re having a heart attack!”
 “You don’t look like you’re having an asthma attack!”
 He then listens to my lungs with his stethoscope and says… “I don’t hear any wheezing– you can’t be that bad”.
 He then orders the nurse to put me in one of the rooms and to give me some kind of injection.
 Less than 30 minutes after being laughed at by the ER doctor, while inside the hospital’s elevator on my way to have a chest xray done, I stopped breathing all together.
+Turns out that not only did I have a respiratory arrest, but my heart went crazy as well and CPR had to be initiated.
 The next thing I remember, is waking up in the intensive care unit hooked up to respirator.
-Due to the statue of limitations on the retrieval of medical records, I was unable to ascertain whether I had suffered a cardiac arrest as well.

 I remember I started to cry while he was scolding me.
 (Have you ever tried to cry when you can’t breath?)